jaclu/tmux-menus/README.md

 ## Thanks to

-- [cmon1701](https://github.com/cmon1701) For notifying me that the plugin listing used hardcoded path assumptions - Addressed i release 2.1.3
+- [cmon1701](https://github.com/cmon1701) For notifying me that the plugin listing used hardcoded path assumptions - Addressed in release 2.1.3
 - [sumskyi](https://github.com/sumskyi) for notifying me that the boolean check error message for invalid values lacked the significant info about what variable contained the incorrect value.
 Addressed in release 2.0.2